real-yfprojects/sphinx-polyversion/README.md

 Build multiple versions of your sphinx docs and merge them into one website.

-- Build isolation using venv, virtualenv or poetry
+- Isolated builds using venv, virtualenv or poetry
-- Git VCS support out of the box
+- git support
 - Build with `sphinx-build` or custom commands
 - Access and modify all versioning data inside `conf.py`
 - Concurrent builds